 How to do a title search by property number

-You want to do a title search by property number of your Costa Rica real estate.
+There can be many reasons that you would want to do a title search by property number of your Costa Rica real estate.
 You want to make sure you own a clear title.
+Or you want to look for a property that you inherited.
+Or you are looking for that condo you think your husband bought for his lover.
 How do you do this?

 Often, we receive requests for assistance from property owners who want to check the title of their property on their own.
 They don’t know how to do this, the reason for this article.